The Virtual Research Environment

 The Science Projects which are using the VRE are described here.

-There are two recurrent meetings open to all scientists/researchers/developers interested in the VRE.
+We have a recurrent meeting open to all scientists/researchers/developers interested in the VRE or who are supporting scientific infrastructures.